 Psilocybin Truffles have the exact same chemical composition as Psilocybin Mushrooms, with identical active compounds – psilocybin, psilocin and baeocystin.
 Truffles are hardened underground buds formed out of mycelial strands which haven’t grown out due to inadequate (or intentionally controlled) conditions.
-As such, they are normally not as potent as the actual mushrooms.

 Different strains of Truffles will have different psilocybin contents.
 Your provider will usually have them packed in 15g boxes, which should be labeled 1-5 depending on their potency level.
-Determining a standardized potencies for sclerotia is somewhat trickier than for fully grown mushrooms, but you can count that 1g of Truffles will contain between 0.75 and 1.75mg of psilocybin, adding 0.25mg/g for each higher number on the potency scale.
+Determining standardized potencies for sclerotia is somewhat trickier than for fully grown mushrooms, but you can count that 1g of fresh Truffles will contain between 0.75 and 1.75mg of psilocybin, adding 0.25mg/g for each higher number on the potency scale.

 As such, as the most precise way to microdose, we recommend grinding a mild to moderate batch of Psilocybin Truffles into a powder, and measuring out around 0.5g of powder as a starter dose.
 You can then adjust the amount accordingly after your first attempt.